Odobenocetops: Tusk function

 Their possible functions were explored in greater detail in the same publication as the tusks, again exploring different ideas and assessing the advantages and disadvantages.
 For instance, although their function to support the tusks seems natural, this would not explain why the sheaths are much more symmetrical despite only one of the two tusks being enlarged.
 Although Odobenocetops may have profited from the presence of hydrofoils, the sheaths are considered to be too small to serve this function effectively.
 Furthermore, hydrofoils might not have been very useful for the slow-swimming Odobenocetops, the sheaths would have generated little lift and if anything been counterproductive when the animal tried to feed and their stiff attachment to the skull makes them less effective than flippers.
 The sheaths are not dense enough to serve as ballast and are not angled correctly to form an effective plough during foraging (which would further clash with the interpretation that they might have been covered in tactile hair).
 They may not have been points for muscle attachment, as the back of the skull already serves this purpose, and they appear to have been overdeveloped for simply restricting the area affected by their suction force.
-They could have expanded the surface area for tactile hair, however only parts of the entire sheath contain the foramina used to infer these hair, who's presence is not confirmed to begin with.
+They could have expanded the surface area for tactile hair, however only parts of the entire sheath contain the foramina used to infer these hair, whose presence is not confirmed to begin with.
 Although Muizon and colleagues find flaws with these last two hypothetical functions, they cannot rule them out entirely and suggest that they may even have been factors in the early evolution, before the length of the sheaths reached the size seen in the known fossils of Odobenocetops.
 It is possible that they could have also served social functions in display or combat, making the animal appear larger or serving as a shield against attacks.
 The idea that they are a retained primitive feature on the other hand is questioned as it does not explain what caused them to attain their size in the first place, as they likely didn't serve to support the tusks.

 Two of the hypotheses regarding the function of the sheaths were however found to lack any direct evidence to the contrary.
 Skin attached to the sheaths could have been an adaptation for feeding, protected the eyes from mud and sediment, while the use as orientation guides is an idea Muizon had already suggested in previous publications.
 Although there may have been several possible advantages to the alveolar sheaths, most are thought to have been secondary and not the reason for their evolution.
-Instead, Muizon suggests that it was primarily the function as hydrofoils that caused Odobenocetops to develope these elongated structures.
+Instead, Muizon suggests that it was primarily the function as hydrofoils that caused Odobenocetops to develop these elongated structures.